OpenDSA/OpenDSA/RST/en/Sorting/SortingLowerBound.rst

 By now you have seen many analyses for algorithms.
 These analyses generally define the upper and lower bounds for algorithms in their worst and average cases.
-For many of the algorithms presented so far, analysis has been easy.
+For most algorithm that you know, analysis has been easy.
 This module considers a more difficult task: An analysis for the cost of a *problem* as opposed to an *algorithm*.
 The upper bound for a problem can be defined as the asymptotic cost of